 Customer service skills are especially valuable when working with patients from different backgrounds.
 Often the first person a visiting patient sees, when medical assistants greet patients with warmth and professionalism they build a patient’s confidence in the entire healthcare team.

 Specialty #2: Clinical Medical Assistant

-All medical assistants can handle administrative functions, but some focus more on providing patient care.
+All medical assistants can handle administrative functions, but some focus more on providing clinical care.
 Once clients are checked in, a clinical medical assistant prepares them to be seen by the physician.
-What a clinical medical assistant can do is defined in part by state law so responsibilities will vary, but the role typically encompasses tasks such as:
+What a clinical medical assistant professional can do is defined in part by state law so responsibilities will vary, but the role typically encompasses tasks such as:

 - Reviewing medical history

 - Taking vital signs

 - Sanitizing exam rooms